FREE SHIPPING on orders of $85 or more

 Another 122 words(9 lines of text) are included under the topic Early Schmied Notables in all our PDF Extended History products.

 Much of German history has been shaped by the state of Prussia.
 It was an enduring military power until after the Second World War.
 At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were:

-Schmied Settlers in the United States in the 18th Century
+Schmied Settlers in United States in the 18th Century

-Schmied Settlers in the United States in the 19th Century
+Schmied Settlers in United States in the 19th Century

 The Schmied Family Crest was acquired from the Houseofnames.com archives.
 The Schmied Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 15 May 2012 at 13:36.